The stated mission of the Church of the Nazarene is to "make Christlike disciples in the nations."

 At SNU, we focus attention on Christ rather than on the disciple.
-While the individual disciple is important, we want to steer students away from the errors of subjectivism, introversion and isolationism.
+While the individual disciple is important, we steer students away from the errors of subjectivism, introversion, and isolationism.
 The New Testament order is: first, our being "in Christ" and, secondly, "Christ in" us.

 We seek to inspire in students a love for Sacred Scripture -- both the Old and New Testaments.
 We present a comprehensive picture of the biblical narrative.
 We introduce students to the structure of the Bible so that they will not be lost in nor discouraged by the Bible's size and complexity.

 The doctrine of the Scriptures that the membership of the Church of the Nazarene embraces is our norm ("Whatever is not contained therein is not to be enjoined as an article of faith").
 The Old and New Testaments inerrantly reveal the will of God in all things necessary for our salvation.
 Those writings are authoritative in all things related to faith and Christian practice.

-The movement of which we are a part is not fundamentalist in its doctrine of the Scriptures.
+The movement we are a part of is not fundamentalist in its doctrine of the Scriptures.
 Among other things, this means that the authority of the Scriptures is focused on soteriology (concerned with salvation).
 Salvation, of course, includes both Christian faith and practice.
 Hence, where the Scriptures do speak on matters of ethics (how the life of Christ is manifest in the Church and His disciples), they are authoritative. [ more on authority of Bible ]